Driveshaft Manufacturing

 Maximum Torque in Low Gear

-The main calculation for selecting a driveshaft in a chassis is used to determine the maximum amount of torque that is applied to the front of the driveshaft.
-It starts with the gross engine torque and applies all gear ratios that amplify / reduce this force.
-It is then reduced by the efficiency of each component that is applicable to the front of the system.
+The main calculation for selecting a driveshaft in a chassis determines the maximum amount of torque that is applied to the front of the driveshaft.
+It starts with the gross engine torque and applies all gear ratios that amplify/reduce this force.
+It is then reduced by the efficiency of each component that is applied to the front of the system.

 $$T_{DLT} = T_E\times R_T\times R_S\times R_{TC}\times E_E\times E_T\times E_{TC}$$